 - 1/4 cup sugar

 - Finely grate the zest of half an orange then set aside.
-Peel the skin off the other half of the orange with a vegetable peeler, and place in a pot with 14 of a cup of sugar.
-Add the juice of the orange and bring this to the boil. allow this to simmer over a medium heat for 5 minutes.
+Peel the skin off the other half of the orange with a vegetable peeler, and place it in a pot with 1/4 of a cup of sugar.
+Add the juice of the orange and bring this to a boil.
+Add the apples and allow this to simmer over medium heat for 5 minutes.
 Allow to cool slightly.

-- While the apple is cooking / cooling - make the pastry.
-Place the flours, sugar, zest, butter in a food processor and pulse until a soft dough forms.
+- While the apple is cooking/cooling - make the pastry.
+Place the flour, sugar, zest, and butter in a food processor and pulse until a soft dough forms.
 Remove

 - Line a 20-23cm square cake tin with baking paper.
 Press 2/3 of the pastry into the bottom of the tin and flatten.

 - Spoon out the apples from the liquid and remove the orange peel.
 Mix this in a bowl with the Xmas fruit mince.